August 21, 2017

 ii.
 Student organizations shall be allowed to invite and to hear any person of their choosing in accordance with recognized university speaker procedures, required by the university before the guest speaker is invited to appear on campus.
 Such procedures shall be designed only to ensure that there is orderly scheduling of facilities and adequate preparation for the event.
 Control of campus facilities shall not be used as a device of censorship.
 Sponsoring organizations shall make clear to the academic and larger communities that sponsorship of guest speakers does not imply approval or endorsement of the views presented, either by the sponsoring group or the university.

-ix.
+vii.
 Student organizations, in consultation and coordination with the university, may publicize their events and solicit participation in them from the university and outside community.
-(See Part G – Student Organizations)
+(See Part G. Student Organizations.)

-(Portions of this section excerpted from Joint Statement on Rights and Freedoms of Students)
+(Portions of this section excerpted from the AAUP’s Joint Statement on Rights and Freedoms of Students)

 Adopted by the Board of Trustees, subject to the resolution on Power of the Board.
 It has been updated to reflect current policies.